fartingrocket/masternode_scripts/README.md

 # params.json file:

+The script comes with an integrated configurator that will help you generate the params.json file.
+However the transactions for the creation of new masternodes have to be copied manually from your wallet.

+An example params.json is provided but not needed.
+You can delete it and you will be prompted to create a new one.

 The file contains all the parameters needed to use the different functions
 * ticker: SAPP, 777, UCR, ODC, etc...
 * alias_prefix: prefix for naming the newly created masternodes (default = "MN", so by default the created masternodes